CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 Which returns the email.

 #### `getStudentID()`
-Which returns the matriculation number.
+Which returns the student ID number.

 #### `getCourses()`
 Which returns the list of enrolled courses.